 A problem which is generally witnessed during logins is the error in password.
 A small mistyping can halt the process especially due to the masked field.
-A useful way is to permit the users visibility of the password, which they have entered, by giving them a show password check-box.
+A useful way is to permit the users visibility of the password, which they have entered, by giving them a show password checkbox.
 Such check-box must be unchecked by default; as it is the password is masked by default only.
 This is a competent feature for mobile login pages as one is likely to press wrong keys on the small touch-pad of mobile while trying to fiddle with it.

 7. Warn For Caps Lock On

-Caps Lock is another mistake user encounters while entering password.
+Caps Lock is another mistake user encounters while entering a password.
 Add a feature which informs the user if the Caps Lock button is on while entering the password to keep errors at bay.

 8. Have Ajax Validation

-It is common for the users to make mistakes in typing their usernames and passwords.
-But user will be given access only if the fields match with the entered ones to keep security intact.
+It is common for users to make mistakes in typing their usernames and passwords.
+But the user will be given access only if the fields match with the entered ones to keep security intact.
 It will be good if the users are provided warnings of the errors they have made accidentally well in advance before the form is submitted.
 Here, validation should be done through Ajax ensuring whether the username is correct or unique to make things simpler.
 Also, in case of extra space in username, as the field will be deemed invalid, it is better to just trim it either on the client side or user side.
 Incorporate some precision in your form validation and make logical guesses regarding the usernames opted by the users.

 9. Place Text Fields Together

-It is important to align username and password fields together.
+It is important to align the username and password fields together.
 They should be in close proximity to each other as they are very much related in terms of functionality and information.
 A dedicated login page always works well for the audience as it is less confusing for them.
 Not placing the username and password next to each other can create chaos as it is never a great idea to choose the space between username field and password field to place an advertisement.
 Such a placement can disrupt the user flow.
 Although a minor problem, but making the visitor find login fields located at different places can lead to negative experience as they will doubt whether they have filled in correct details in the correct field.

 10. Process Forgotten Passwords Easily